Dear Merchants and Friends,

-You can engage in the parade in the following ways:
+You can be part of this historical event in the following ways:

-• Donate to the Parade, (all donations are tax exempt).
-See parade packet for more details.
+- Donate to the Parade, (all donations are tax exempt).
+Details in the parade packet.

-Please join us as we celebrate the 38th Puerto Rican People’s Parade on Saturday, June 18, 2016 on Division St. (Paseo Boricua) at 2:00pm.
+Please join us as we celebrate the 39th Puerto Rican People’s Parade on Saturday, June 17, 2017 on Division St. (Paseo Boricua) at 2:00pm alongside our long awaited Compañero and Grand Marshal, Oscar López Rivera.

 Thank you for your support,